Overview Brussels Semester

 Sound occupies a central place in the third term.
 In the main film exercise, entitled Sound Before Image (in UC Documentary Film Directing), students make an individual film in which their voice is of crucial importance in the film design.
 Students, assisted by technical staff and a voice coach, record their voice in their mother tongue.
 This way, we try to give back the voice to the director, literally.
 The soundtrack is the foundation of this project and students must complete this before they start thinking about adding images.

 We also concentrate in this semester on the (often unspoken) concern of most students: how to survive as a documentary-maker?
 How to write and present a script, how to make a contract, how to setup a co-production, how to create networks, and how to negotiate with partners and television, in order to work “with” instead of “for” television.
 To cover these issues we invite directors, producers and legal experts.

 Another unique part of the semester’s program is “Events and Visits”.
-The geographical position of Brussels makes it possible to organize a visit to IDFA in Amsterdam, the largest documentary festival in the world, and to INA in Paris, the world’s leading institute for preservation and archiving of audio-visual documents.
-Both visits are in collaboration with local film departments: The Dutch Film Academy and the INA producer’s course respectively.
+The geographical position of Brussels makes it possible to organize a visit to IDFA in Amsterdam, the largest documentary festival in the world.
+This visit is organized in collaboration with The Dutch Film Academy.